Aman-Cheema/Checkers-Game/README.md

 - Improve evaluation function, currently using: black_piece - white_piece + ((black_kings - white_kings)*0.5).
 - Implement AI for both pieces, currently only AI impmeneted for black_pieces.
 - Add random function for who starts the game.
+- Need to incorporate stalemate feature, specifically in the case where both players cannot make any more moves.
+Currently leads to an endless loop.

 # Feedback
 - Any feedback would be greatly appreciated.
 Please send me an email at amancheema6793@gmail.com